tillahoffmann/sphinx-stan/README.rst

 .. note::

-    sphinx-stan will try to resolve unqualified function references (such as :code:`:stan:func:\`log\``), but a warning will be issued if the unqualified reference is ambiguous.
+    sphinx-stan will try to resolve unqualified function references (such as :code:`:stan:func:\`log\``).
+A warning will be issued if the unqualified reference is ambiguous and the reference may point to any of the overloaded functions.

 Automatic documentation
 -----------------------